yusufbuyruk/homeexchange/README.md

 The primary goal of this project is to offer an alternative solution to reduce commute times for people living in high-traffic areas.
 By allowing individuals to exchange homes, the project explores whether commute times can be significantly reduced.

+## A Case Study
+**Home-Exchange Model for University Students in Istanbul**

+The home-exchange algorithms have been applied to the commute times between the homes and universities of students living in Istanbul.
+It has been observed that **if students exchange their homes using the algorithms suggested in this study, their commute times can be reduced by as much as 50%**, highlighting the potential impact of these algorithms on improving daily travel efficiency.

+You can find more details about this study at the following link: [Study Details](https://github.com/yusufbuyruk/home-exchange/releases/download/v1.0.0/home-exchange-algorithms.pdf).

 ---
 ## Algorithms Used